Non-Markovian noise that cannot be dynamically decoupled by periodic spin echo pulses: Conclusion

 Dynamical decoupling works for positive $\alpha$ but not for negative one.
 Equivalently one can conclude that we have provided an example of a Hamiltonian $\hat{H}$ which cannot be decoupled but for which $-\hat{H}$ can be decoupled.
 This is particular striking because domains, bath state and correlations are the same for both cases.

 Our analysis also highlights the intriguing subtleties of unbounded operators.
 On the half-line, the dynamics generated by the Hamiltonians $p^2$ and $p^2+2\alpha p$ do not commute; and $p$ is not even a valid Hamiltonian.
 This shows that the perturbative expansion of the time evolution in terms of a series fails.
 In the literature on open systems, the Hamiltonian is usually decomposed as $\hat{H}=H_S\otimes\mathbb{1}+\mathbb{1}\otimes H_B+H_{SB}$ with $\textrm{tr}_S H_{SB} =0$.
 Interestingly in our case $H_B=\alpha p$ is \emph{not} a Hamiltonian, so the decomposition is not physical.
 Likewise, the interaction picture of $H_{SB}$ with respect to $H_S$ and $H_B$ is undefined.
 The lack of perturbative expansion and such a decomposition implies that the bath spectrum~\cite{lidar} of the model cannot be defined, either.
-Finally our model shows that in the time-dependent case, not all of quantum magnetism is trivial in 1D~\cite{reviewmag}.
+Finally our model shows that in the time-dependent case, not all dynamical effects of quantum magnetism on $L^2(\mathbb{R})$ can be removed by gauge transformations~\cite{reviewmag}.
 In future works, it will be interesting to work out under which additional hypothesis one can recover a simpler connection between initial decay and decoupling, and to study how realistic this hypothesis is in the lab.

 \paragraph{Funding information} DB acknowledges support by the Australian Research Council (project number FT190100106).
 PF is partially supported by the Italian National Group of Mathematical Physics (GNFM-INdAM), by Istituto Nazionale di Fisica Nucleare (INFN) through the project ``QUANTUM'', and by Regione Puglia and QuantERA ERA-NET Cofund in Quantum Technologies (GA No. 731473), project PACE-IN.